-Bo the Golden Retriever knows it’s bad luck when a black cat is in your path, and Chevy the cat isn’t moving.
+Bo the Golden Retriever doesn’t like when a black cat is in his path, and Chevy the cat isn’t moving.
 Bo isn’t about to tempt fate, so he calls in the big dog to take care of him.
 Fenway the German Shepherd takes one for the team and chases Chevy away.
 It helps to have friends in low places.

 5. The Floor Is Lava

 This Boxer is not fond of wood floors.
 It’s not far from the couch to the rug, but he’s still not happy about it.
 He throws a pillow down just to shorten the distance.
 He makes sure every other route is not an option before he finally takes the two steps at a brisk pace.
 The pup has a lot to say about overcoming that obstacle, but you’d be excited too if you conquered your greatest fear.